rust-cli/book/src/tutorial/packaging.md

 and hosted on GitHub,
 it's quite easy to set up a free CI (continuous integration) service like [Travis CI].
-(There are other services that also work on other platforms, but Travis is very popular.)
+There are other services that offer this functionality, but Travis is very popular.
-This basically runs setup commands in a virtual machine each time you push changes to your repository.
+This runs setup commands
+in a virtual machine
+each time you push changes to your repository.
 What those commands are,
 and the types of machines they run on, is configurable.
-For example:
+For example,
-A good idea is to run `cargo test` on a machine with Rust and some common build tools installed.
+a good idea is to run `cargo test` on a machine with Rust and some common build tools installed.
 If this fails,
 you know there are issues in the most recent changes.